MUST-AI-Lab/FFPNet/README.md

 ## References

-If you find the CSRNet useful, please cite our paper.
+If you find the FFPNet useful, please cite our paper.
 Thank you!

 ```
 bit citation